Why don’t we hear more about depression in men? It appears to be a well-kept secret.

 Yet, men get depressed for the same reasons as women, and according to the National Institute of Mental Health, more than 5 million men in the U.S. suffer from depression every year.

-“There is a heredity factor that runs in some families that predisposes people to depression,” said James E. Thompson, M.D., medical director, Carilion Clinic VTC Family Medicine Residency.
+“There is a heredity factor that runs in some families that predisposes people to depression,” said James E. Thompson, M.D., a Carilion Clinic Family Medicine physician.
 “Alcohol or drug abuse can also cause or contribute to depression, and so can chronic or sudden disease like a heart attack or stroke.”

 Depression causes physical and emotional changes in the body.
 Its symptoms (in either men or women) may include: